UsabilityEngineering/fridge/phaseIII/README.md

   * All 5 of our participants reported that they do not use any website or app designed to keep track of their ingredients.

 * Do you manually keep track of any food waste or ingredients?
-  * 3 out 5 our partici
+  * 3 out 5 our participants reported that do manually keep track of their ingredients.
+When asked how they go about manually keeping track, they revealed that they used to the Notes app or used pen and paper to keep track when they checked their

 # Conclusions